wesselb/wesselb.github.io/_posts/2021-01-19-linear-models-with-stheno-and-jax.md

 We call a program like this a _Gaussian process probabilistic program_ (GPPP).
 Let's generate some noisy synthetic data, `(x_obs, y_obs)`, that will make up an example data set $$(x_i, y_i)_{i=1}^n$$.
-We also save the observations without noise added---`f_obs`---so we can later check how good our predictions really are.
+We also save the observations without noise added --- `f_obs` --- so we can later check how good our predictions really are.

 ```python
 >>> x_obs = np.linspace(0, 10, 50_000)